Silejonu/bash_loading_animations/README.md

 #%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%#
 #%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%#
 ```
-You can safely remove the lines of the animations you're not interested in.

-Chose your animation and its speed by editing the variables `active_loading_animation` and `loading_animation_speed` (more precise instructions are in the script).
+3. Chose your animation by editing the variable `active_loading_animation`.

-*There is also a compact version of the code that fits in 4 lines, as well as an ultra-compact version that fits in a single (long) line.*
+*Included in the script is a compact version of the code that fits in 4 lines, as well as an ultra-compact version that fits in a single (very long) line.*

 ## Show the loading animation for a command
 Simply do the following: